SantaXXL/Configuration-tutorials-macOS-shell-Python/The Most Elegant Shell.md

 `$ git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`

 One more thing: we need [pure](https://github.com/sindresorhus/pure) prompt for a neat look.
 The simplest way to obtain this is to use npm.
-To have npm, we need to install `node`.
 So type in:

-`$ brew install node`
+`$ brew install npm`

 and then: